Cheap Travel Insurance

-Single trip travel insurance premiums range from £6 for an individual visiting Europe for seven days (£18 worldwide) and from £12 for a family in Europe (or £30 worldwide including USA, Australia, etc) via Leisure Guard (Lite)*.
+Single trip no-frills travel insurance premiums range from £6 for an individual visiting Europe for seven days (£16 worldwide) and from £12 for a family in Europe (or £30 worldwide including USA, Australia etc) via Leisure Guard Lite*.

 Get Our Free Money Tips Email!